All Episodes

 They're not obligated to publicize the final version of any resolution, by the way.

-And so he's right, and I hope the other Republican senators follow suit.
+And I hope the other Republican senators follow suit.

 You know, Nadler and the rest of the Democrats, they're scared to death that Hunter Biden will ever testify.

-The president's job approval rating is steady, and the support for impeachment is now dramatically inclined.
+The president's job approval rating is steady, and the support for impeachment has now dramatically inclined.

-Uh, a piece published by NBC News where they argue that the voters who allegedly harbor racist feeling prejudices should be reprimanded or held accountable for their wrongthink.
+Even NBC News had a sight up arguing if that it could be illegal to vote for Donald Trump, a piece published by NBC News where they argue that voters who allegedly harbor racist feeling prejudices should be reprimanded or held accountable for their wrongthink.

-By the way, the New York Times supports uh Warren and Clobicher for president.
+By the way, the New York Times supports Warren and Klobuchar for president.

 That's weird.